nha/currency-conversion-challenge/README.md

 - [eslint](https://eslint.org/)
 - [typescript](https://www.typescriptlang.org/)

+## Styling

+Styling was done with [MUI v5]().
+There have been significant changes to this library, and overriding base styles has never been easier.

+Some benefits of using v5 have been documented on [their blog](https://mui.com/blog/mui-core-v5/).

 ## Amount to Convert

 Upon landing on the first and only view / page, you'll see 3 input boxes.
 From left to right, or top to bottom if on mobile, the amount to convert, the base currency to compare from, and the currency to convert into.